Wyoming volleyball players Boggs, Smith to hold volleyball camp at Gering

 “Next fall looks really promising for us,” Smith said.
 “The team is meshing well and we are really starting to play well together.
 I am excited to see how it goes.”

-Volleyball players that want to learn from Boggs and Smith, who have the Division I volleyball experience, can do so by registering at https://bit.ly/ghsvbcamp2022 or contacting Gering volleyball coach Amanda Cochran.
+Volleyball players that want to learn from Boggs and Smith, can do so by registering at https://bit.ly/ghsvbcamp2022 or contacting Gering volleyball coach Amanda Cochran.

 Smith is looking forward to the camp.